fieldtrip/website/getting_started/opm_fil.md

 which results in the coordinate system being updated to RAS.
 This means that the x goes to the Right, the y goes to Anterior, and the z goes to superior.
 See also [this FAQ](/faq/coordsys) on coordinate systems.

-We could in principle now continue with further coregistration, usiing either one (or a combination) of these
+We could in principle now continue with further coregistration, using either one (or a combination) of these

 1.  coregister the OPM sensor positions to anatomical landmarks on the head
 2.  coregister the OPM positions to an antomical MRI